harrisonlhl123/harrisonlhl123/README.md

-# 👋 Hi, I’m @harrisonlhl123
+# 👋 Hi, I’m Harrison!

-- 👀 I’m interested in coding
-- 🌱 I’m currently learning how to code
+## 📚 I’m currently learning Python and working on my fullstack projects.
-- 💞️ I’m looking to collaborate on code
-- 📫 How to reach me email
+## 😊 Let's talk about interesting project ideas.

 <!---
 harrisonlhl123/harrisonlhl123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.